saud-learning-services/course-details/README.md

 ![image_of_env_file](img/create_env_file.png)

 ### Every Time
+1. This project is under active development -> Make sure you've pulled the latest version
-1. Make sure you have set `your_course_id` in the .env file
+2. Make sure you have set `your_course_id` in the .env file
-2. Create a new token and add it to API_TOKEN in .env
+3. Create a new token and add it to API_TOKEN in .env

 ![image of how to get a token](img/create_a_token.png)

 > i.e `API_TOKEN = 'some string here'`

-3. Run the script
+4. Run the script
 In terminal:
    i.
 Make sure you are in the right directory (if you opened the folder in vscode and see the project files in the explorer, then you are in the right directory) - check with the command:
    > `$ pwd`

+   if you are not in the right directory, you can use `cd` in terminal to navigate, for example if the project is in Documents/GitHub/course-details

+   > `$ cd "Documents/GitHub/course-details"`

    ii.
 Activate the environment
+   > `$ conda deactivate`
    > `$ conda activate canvas-get-course-details`

    iii.
 Run the script!
 (In terminal:)
    > `$ python src/get_course_data.py`

+If all goes well, you should see Hello <your_name_here>! and a new folder in the output with the given course_id and the data.

 ## 🌟 Acknowledgements & Contributions
 This project relies heavily on the [CanvasAPI](https://github.com/ucfopen/canvasapi) python library from The University of Central Florida's open source software projects - [UCF Open](https://ucfopen.github.io/).